 The first time the Options tab is opened the fields will populate with the UC ELC options that were set in the Client version for that school.
 If the school does not have any UC ELC options set up in the Client, then all fields will be empty and will need to be populated.
 The UC ELC options are stored in the School Options (OPT) table.

 The ATP Code or College Board code is a 6-digit code required for the UC ELC page to process records and create extracts.
 If the ATP Code field is empty a red message with a link to the School Options page will be available to guide the user to enter the code into the College Board School field on the School Options page.
+Only users with update permissions to the School Settings security area can update the ATP or College Board Code.
+If the user creating the extract does not have permission to update School Options they should forward the ATP or College Board Code to an Aeries Administrator that can update this value for them prior to working on the UC ELC Extract page.

-The Authentication Key is a 15-character code required for the UC ELC Extract.
+The Authentication Key is a code required for the UC ELC Extract.
 It is the same as the Initial Access Code which each school receives in their April UC ELC mailing.
 Please contact the ELC Help Desk for any questions regarding the Initial Access Code.
 Although the Authentication Key is not required for the other extracts, the field must contain a value in order for Aeries to process any of the extracts.

 Enter the contact information for an Administrative Contact and a Technical Contact responsible for the creation of the extracts.
 These fields are used by the UC system to contact staff in the event of validation issues with the extract files.